Home > Resources > FAQs & GUIDES

 STEP 1: What is the value of you and your partner’s assets, liabilities and financial resources?

 STEP 2: What were each of you and your partner’s contributions to the property pool?
-This includes financial and non-financial, direct and indirect contributions, as well as contributions as home-maker or parent.
+This includes financial and non-financial, direct and indirect contributions, as well as contributions as homemaker or parent.

 Yes.
 You and your partner can finalise your property settlement matter without needing to go to Court.
 Your agreement can be made into Consent Orders or be included in a contract called a Binding Financial Agreement.
 However, Binding Financial Agreements are generally easier to dispute than Court orders and as such Consent Orders are preferred in most circumstances.

 Yes, you should.
-You can do this either by way of a Consent order from the Court or a contract between you and your partner called a Binding Financial Agreement.
+You can do this either by way of a Consent Order from the Court or a contract between you and your partner called a Binding Financial Agreement.
+If you opt for a Binding Financial Agreement, you and your partner do not need to present the agreement to a Court, however you must both obtain independent legal advice to ensure the agreement will be binding.

 The Family Law Act recognises that relationships are often structured so that one party takes time out of the paid workforce for the benefit of the partnership.
 If you have made non-financial contributions to the marriage by staying at home to raise children, or taking care of the family home, this is considered just as important as evidence of financial contributions.